Elmore County High School

 Elmore County High School is a public high school in Eclectic, Alabama.
 It is a part of the Elmore County Public School System.

 In 2006, as part of renovations, the school was to receive a new band room.

 In 2007 the Burt-Haynie Stadium at the school was to be renovated.

+Their football team was known for their 14 game losing streak from November 16, 1961 to September 20, 1963.
+In 1924 their football team lost to Cloverdale High School 69-0.

+Their football team's overall record is 411 wins and 424 losses.